FaiLuReH3Ro/data-wrangling-py/README.md

 * Remove duplicate rows and verify the removal
 * Find columns with missing values
 * Impute the missing values
-* Perform Data Standardizing and Normalizing for certain columns
+* Perform Data Normalizing for certain columns

 ## Tools Used